All About Sitka Black-Tailed Deer

 While there are predators in California and Oregon, the Sitka are not a species that is considered at risk.

-Predators include wolves, black bears, cougars and brown bears, which are often much larger than the Black-Tail Deer.
+Predators of adult deer include wolves, black bears, cougars and brown bears, which are often much larger than the Black-Tail Deer.

 There are very few predators in the Alaskan Islands, but bear will prey on deer when possible.